DallasMorningNews/django-rolodex/README.md

 Rolodex forces users to choose the primary organization a person belongs to before they can be created.
 This relationship is set as type `'employment'`, which is pre-loaded as a [p2org](#types_and_roles) relationship type fixture.

-Developers can also use the RESTful API framework to create people, orgs and their relationships and contact details.
+Developers can also use the RESTful API to create people, orgs and their relationships and contact details.
 Browse the API to see what parameters can be passed when creating objects.

 The API uses Django rest framework's hyperlinked serializers, so use URLs for foreign keys.